 The colloquial use of the term “contract” can be divorced from the legal reality.
-The word “contract” may give rise to images of beautifully crafted document with structured clause numbers, sub-clauses and text, headings and space for signing.
-The law however looks to the substance of documents rather than their form to decide whether a contract exists.
+The word “contract” may give rise to images of a beautifully crafted document with structured clause numbers, sub-clauses and text, headings and space for signing.
+The law, however, looks to the substance of documents rather than their form to decide whether a contract exists.
 Or in stricter legal parlance when there exists: offer, acceptance, consideration, existence of an intention to create legal relations and contractual capacity of the parties.

 Commercial Contracts in the digital age

 The majority of exceptions to the usual principles of contract formation are well established and generate few problems.